 He is from Akron, after all.

 Maybe that's why the partnership between the Cavs and Goodyear always felt natural.
-The company logo on the team's uniforms doesn't feels trite, it feels personal.
+The company logo on the team's uniforms doesn't feel trite, it feels personal.
 Because as much as the Wingfoot logo represents one of the most recognized tire brands in the world, it also represents my city—my home—and the pride that so many have in their hometowns.

 The golden Wingfoot logo that still graces the front of the Cleveland Cavaliers uniforms belongs on the NBA court for other reasons as well.
-That logo has a historic connection of its own to game.
+That logo has a historic connection of its own to the game.

 Goodyear's Wingfoot logo debuted on a basketball jersey more than 100 years ago, featured prominently on the uniforms of the Akron Wingfoots, a recreational basketball team comprised of Goodyear associates.
 The team used on-court competition as a way to test the rubber soles of athletic shoes, according to the tire maker.